Rights group: Facebook amplified Myanmar military propaganda - WTMJ

 On March 23, just before the peak of military violence against civilians, Global Witness said it set up a new, clean Facebook account with no history of liking or following specific topics and searched for “Tatmadaw”, the Burmese name for the armed forces.
 It filtered the search results to show pages, and selected the top result — a military fan page whose name translates as “a gathering of military lovers.”

 Older posts on this page showed sympathy for Myanmar’s soldiers and at least two advertised for young people to join the military — but none of the newer posts since the coup violated Facebook’s policies.
-However, when Global Witness’s account “liked” the page, Facebook began recommending related pages with material inciting violence, false claims of election interference and support of violence against civilians.
+However, when Global Witness’s account “liked” the page, Facebook began recommending related pages with material inciting violence, false claims of interference in last year’s election and support of violence against civilians.

-A March 1 post, for instance, includes a a death threat against protesters who vandalize surveillance cameras.
+A March 1 post, for instance, includes a death threat against protesters who vandalize surveillance cameras.

 “Those who threaten female police officers from the traffic control office and violently destroy the glass and destroy CCTV, those who cut the cables, those who vandalize with color sprays, (we) have been given an order to shoot to kill them on the spot,” reads part of the post in translation, according to the report.
 “Saying this before Tatmadaw starts doing this.
 If you don’t believe and continue to do this, go ahead.
 If you are not afraid to die, keep going.”